Arhangel'ski\u{\i} sheaf amalgamations in topological groups: Abstract

 \section{Abstract}

-The main results of this note are: \be \itm For arbitrary topological groups, Nyikos's property $\alpha_{1.5}$ is equivalent to Arhangel'ski\u{\i}'s $\alpha_1$. \itm There is a topological space $X$ such that $C_p(X)$ is $\alpha_1$ but is not countably tight. \ee Item (1) solves a problem of Shakhmatov (2002), and is proved using a new kind of perturbation argument.
-Item (2), which is proved by quoting known results (of Arhangel'ski\u{\i}-Pytkeev, Moore and Todor\v{c}evi\'c), gives a new solution, with remarkable properties, to a problem of Averbukh and Smolyanov (1968) concerning topological vector spaces.
-This problem was first solved by Plichko (2009) using Banach spaces with weaker locally convex topologies.
+We consider amalgamation properties of convergent sequences in topological groups and topological vector spaces.
+The main result of this paper is that, for arbitrary topological groups, Nyikos's property $\alpha_{1.5}$ is equivalent to Arhangel'ski\u{\i}'s formally stronger property $\alpha_1$.
+This result solves a problem of Shakhmatov (2002), and its proof uses a new perturbation argument.
+We also prove that there is a topological space $X$ such that the space $\Cp(X)$ of continuous real-valued functions on $X$, with the topology of pointwise convergence, has Arhangel'ski\u{\i}'s property $\alpha_1$ but is not countably tight.
+This result follows from results of Arhangel'ski\u{\i}--Pytkeev, Moore and Todor\v{c}evi\'c, and provides a new solution, with stronger properties than the earlier solution, of a problem of Averbukh and Smolyanov (1968) concerning topological vector spaces.